LedgerProject/home/teams/SafePKT.md

 You can find out more about the overall PKT project by going to: https://pkt.cash/

+In the SafePKT project we are focused on improving software development efficiency (and therefore time to market) for software used within the PKT ecosystem (e.g. PacketCrypt / cjdns).
+As security breaches in cryptocurrency software often lead to irrecoverable loss, such projects have higher than normal security requirements.
+However in this innovative and competitive space, time to market is also a critical to a project's overall success.
+With the help of cutting edge research in the academic space, we are developing improved software verification tools which will be easier to use and more helpful to developers who will apply them to improving software development efficiency and security in projects within the PKT ecosystem.

 ## The Technology

 The technology of PKT overall includes [PacketCrypt](https://pkt.cash/PacketCrypt-2020-09-04.pdf) bandwidth-hard proof of work, [Lightning Network](https://en.wikipedia.org/wiki/Lightning_Network), and [cjdns](https://github.com/cjdelisle/cjdns) networking protocol.

+SafePKT technology consists of a web based frontend and server-side backend which work together to provide a software developer with reports about potential bugs or security issues in their code.

 SafePKT depends on the following technologies:
  - Node.js, Typescript, Vue.js, NuxtJs (front-end)